Matt Bloom: X-Factor and The Zoo Crew (2001–2002)

 Albert would then begin teaming with Scotty 2 Hotty after defeating him in a match on the November 4 episode of Heat.
 On the November 10 episode of Jakked, Albert and Scotty teamed for the first time and defeated Alliance members Raven and Hugh Morrus, turning Albert into a fan favorite.
 Albert was nicknamed "The Hip Hop Hippo" as he danced with Scotty after matches and became a comical character.
-At Survivor Series, Albert participated in a battle royal, with the winner getting immunity from being fired regardless of the result of the match between WWF and Alliance.
+At Survivor Series on November 18, Albert participated in a battle royal, with the winner getting immunity from being fired regardless of the result of the match between WWF and Alliance.
 Albert was eliminated by Billy Kidman and Test.
-At Vengeance, Zoo Crew defeated Christian and Test.
+At Vengeance on December 9, Zoo Crew defeated Christian and Test.
 On the December 13 episode of SmackDown!, Albert and Scotty's team was named Zoo Crew as they teamed with Tazz to defeat Christian and Dudley Boyz in a six-man tag team match.
 On the December 17 episode of Raw is War, Zoo Crew unsuccessfully challenged Dudley Boyz for the WWF Tag Team Championship.

-On January 20, 2002, Albert participated in the 2002 Royal Rumble match as the #17 entrant.
+On January 20, 2002, Albert participated in the Royal Rumble match as the #17 entrant.
 He was eliminated by Christian and Chuck.
 On the January 24 episode of SmackDown!, Zoo Crew unsuccessfully challenged Spike Dudley and Tazz for the WWF Tag Team Championship.
-At No Way Out, Zoo Crew participated in a tag team turmoil match to determine the #1 contenders for the Tag Team Championship.
+At No Way Out on February 17, Zoo Crew participated in a tag team turmoil match to determine the #1 contenders for the WWF Tag Team Championship.
 The APA won the match.
 In March, the WWF roster was divided into two brands, and both Albert and Scotty were assigned to the SmackDown! brand.
 They disbanded on the April 4 episode of SmackDown! when Albert attacked Scotty after the duo failed to defeat Billy and Chuck for the WWF Tag Team Championship, turning Albert into a villain.
 Albert defeated Scotty on the following episode of SmackDown!.
-Albert then moved to singles competition, mainly competing on Velocity for the next several months.
-During that time, Albert made a pay-per-view appearance at Rebellion, where he lost to Rikishi in a Kiss My Ass match.
+Albert then moved to singles competition, changing his attire to wresltign trunks and mainly competing on Velocity for the next several months.
+During that time, Albert made a pay-per-view appearance at Rebellion on October 26, where he lost to Rikishi in a Kiss My Ass match.